Strawberry Lake Eclipse Weekend

 On our way back, we completed our counterclockwise loop and passed the most idyllic campsites next to bubbling streams and fragrant wildflowers.
 We also passed people much smarter than us with fun inflatable tubes splashing in the water below.
 (Another lesson learned: always take your mermaid float!)
 I got many ideas about how to make a backpacking site fun and was impressed by the families who had packed in supplies for small children (and the tiny hiking boots I saw littering the outside of tents).

 The evening was spent laughing our butts off playing Super Fight, getting belligerent about how much Doctor Beverly Crusher is terrible, and rifling through the tipped food bags in the back of the car for a more free form dinner experience.
-A mini-van full of a family drove up into the site and we welcomed them and were rewarded with a full bottle of wine.
-It was good times.
+It was good times!
 I ended up crawling into my sleeping bag first, still debating if I wanted to try to get to the lake at sunrise.

 Spoiler: I didn't.
-I was found in the car bundled under my sleeping bag waiting for the others to wake up.
-I got about 300 yards up the trail before I was betrayed by my stomach.
-Once up, we all creaked and shoveled our camp into the trunk and backseat and trudged upward to find a good spot to watch the event.
-We settled on a spot next to two photographers with time lapse setups and a couple families.
-Maybe it was the time of day, or my lack of preparedness, but I didn't feel strong urges to photograph anything.
+I ended up in the car bundled under my sleeping bag waiting for the others to wake up.
+I got about 300 yards up the trail before my stomach betrayed me.
+Once up, we all creaked and shoveled our camp into the trunk and backseat and trudged upward to find the right spot to watch the event.
+We settled on a spot next to two photographers with time-lapse setups and a couple of families.
+Maybe it was the time of day or my lack of preparedness, but I didn't feel strong urges to photograph anything.

-The eclipse itself is the most surreal thing I've experienced in my life to date, rivaling only my first ever glimpse of the Hoh glacier.
+The eclipse itself is the most surreal thing I've experienced in my life to date, rivaling only my first ever glimpse of the Hoh Glacier.
 The feeling of being so small is hard to describe.
-You simultaneously feel so a part of something big, but also so completely insignificant.
+You simultaneously feel such a part of something big, but also so wholly insignificant.
 The temperature dropped, the colors shifted and became more saturated, and the most amazing thing: the stars became visible across the lake.
 Once in the totality, I felt stunned and cemented firmly to the ground.
-I was surrounded by whoops, yells, gasps, and my best friends being just as floored as I was (my husband's video of the event just cuts partway to him dropping the phone down and exclaiming).
-Afterward we tried to collect ourselves, chat briefly with the others at the lake, and hike downward in the afterglow.
+Whoops, yells, and gasps surrounded us.
+Afterward, we tried to collect ourselves, chat briefly with the others at the lake, and hike downward in the afterglow.
 It was like existing in an Instagram filter.
 The quality of shadows was jarring, and I felt outside of myself, watching my feet swing forward.

-We climbed in the car, I switched on the ignition, and the three of us nearly instantly committed ourselves to seeing the next one.
-We rambled back home for 12 hours, ate too much fast food, and once my head hit the pillow in my own bed, I smiled big and knew that this was a trip I would replay in my mind as long as I could.
+We climbed in the car, I switched on the ignition, and the three of us nearly instantly committed ourselves to see the next one.
+We rambled back home for 12 hours, overate fast food, and once my head hit the pillow in my bed, I smiled big and knew that this was a trip I would replay in my mind as long as I could.